awsdocs/iam-user-guide/doc_source/access_controlling.md

 }
 ```

-## Controlling Access to Resources<a name="access_controlling-resources"></a>
+## Controlling access to resources<a name="access_controlling-resources"></a>

 You can control access to resources using an identity\-based policy or a resource\-based policy\.
 In an identity\-based policy, you attach the policy to an identity and specify what resources that identity can access\.
 In a resource\-based policy, you attach a policy to the resource that you want to control\.
 In the policy, you specify which principals can access that resource\.
-For more information about both types of policies, see [Identity\-Based Policies and Resource\-Based Policies](access_policies_identity-vs-resource.md)\.
+For more information about both types of policies, see [Identity\-based policies and resource\-based policies](access_policies_identity-vs-resource.md)\.

 For more information, refer to these resources:
-+ To learn more about creating an IAM policy that you can attach to a principal, see [Creating IAM Policies](access_policies_create.md)\.
++ To learn more about creating an IAM policy that you can attach to a principal, see [Creating IAM policies](access_policies_create.md)\.
-+ To learn how to attach an IAM policy to a principal, see [Adding and Removing IAM Identity Permissions](access_policies_manage-attach-detach.md)\.
++ To learn how to attach an IAM policy to a principal, see [Adding and removing IAM identity permissions](access_policies_manage-attach-detach.md)\.
 + Amazon S3 supports using resource\-based policies on their buckets\.
 For more information, see [Bucket Policy Examples](https://docs.aws.amazon.com/AmazonS3/latest/dev/example-bucket-policies.html)\.
 <a name="NoDefaultPermissions"></a>
 **Resource Creators Do Not Automatically Have Permissions**
 If you sign in using the AWS account root user credentials, you have permission to perform any action on resources that belong to the account\.
 However, this isn't true for IAM users\.
 An IAM user might be granted access to create a resource, but the user's permissions, even for that resource, are limited to what's been explicitly granted\.
 This means that just because you create a resource, such as an IAM role, you do not automatically have permission to edit or delete that role\.
 Additionally, your permission can be revoked at any time by the account owner or by another user who has been granted access to manage your permissions\.

-## Controlling Access to Principals in a Specific Account<a name="access_controlling-principal-accounts"></a>
+## Controlling access to principals in a specific account<a name="access_controlling-principal-accounts"></a>

 You can directly grant IAM users in your own account access to your resources\.
 If users from another account need access to your resources, you can create an IAM role\.
 A role is an entity that includes permissions but isn't associated with a specific user\.
 Users from other accounts can then assume the role and access resources according to the permissions you've assigned to the role\.
-For more information, see [Providing Access to an IAM User in Another AWS Account That You Own](id_roles_common-scenarios_aws-accounts.md)\.
+For more information, see [Providing access to an IAM user in another AWS account that you own](id_roles_common-scenarios_aws-accounts.md)\.

 **Note**
-Some services support resource\-based policies as described in [Identity\-Based Policies and Resource\-Based Policies](access_policies_identity-vs-resource.md) \(such as Amazon S3, Amazon SNS, and Amazon SQS\)\.
+Some services support resource\-based policies as described in [Identity\-based policies and resource\-based policies](access_policies_identity-vs-resource.md) \(such as Amazon S3, Amazon SNS, and Amazon SQS\)\.
 For those services, an alternative to using roles is to attach a policy to the resource \(bucket, topic, or queue\) that you want to share\.
 The resource\-based policy can specify the AWS account that has permissions to access the resource\.